alvinng4/grav_sim/5_steps_to_n_body_simulation/step2.md

             a[i] += G * m[j] * R / (np.linalg.norm(R) ** 3)
 ```

+!!! tip "Where is the return statement?"
+    Actually, there is no need to return the acceleration array `a` because
+    we are modifying the memory in-place.

 ## Implementation 2

 To optimize the code, we utilize the fact that the distance between particles $i$ and $j$ is the same: